olivia-frary/Data_Course_FRARY/README.md

 # 3 wow you're so good at commiting
 # 4 oh... did you spell committing wrong?
 # 5 that's embarrassing
+# 6 now I feel like I have to spellcheck everything